BjoernBoss/arger/README.md

 *		if greater than number of positional arguments, last type is used as catch-all */ arger::Require(size_t min, size_t max);

-/* add an abbreviation character for an option to allow it to be accessible as, for example, -x */ arger::Abbreviation(wchar_t c);
+/* add an abbreviation character for an option or group to allow it to be accessible as single letters or, for example, -x */ arger::Abbreviation(wchar_t c);

 /* add a payload to an option with a given name and of a given type, and optional default values (must meet the requirement-counts) */